Personal Injury Claim Time Limits Guide

 No Win No Fee Personal Injury Claims

-When your solicitor works with you under this type of agreement, they generally won’t charge you upfront for their services.
+When your solicitor supports you under a CFA, they won’t expect you to pay anything upfront for their services.
 There also won’t be any ongoing charges for their services.
-Furthermore, if you’re not awarded compensation following an unsuccessful claim, you won’t be asked to pay for their work on your case.
+Furthermore, if you don’t gain compensation following a claim that proved unsuccessful, you won’t be asked to pay for their work on your case.

-However, if your claim outcome is positive, your solicitor will deduct a success fee from your award.
-The amount that can be taken as this fee is a percentage that is capped by the law.
+If your claim is a successful one, then your solicitor will take what’s called a success fee from your compensation.
+The amount that can be taken as this fee is a percentage that’s legally capped.

 Essential Links